 Decisions by the PGB shall be made in a manner consistent with the requirements of Section 9.

-5.5 Status as a PGB member accrues to the organizational Project Sponsor, and is not transferable by that Project Sponsor from person to person, as evidenced by a notice in writing from its Primary Representative to the OASIS Open Project Administrator.
+5.5 Status as a PGB member who represents an organization accrues to the organizational Project Sponsor, and is transferable by that Project Sponsor from person to person, as evidenced by a notice in writing from its Primary Representative to the OASIS Open Project Administrator.
 A Project Sponsor may resign from PGB membership at any time by notifying the Open Project Administrator and the PGB Chair(s) in writing.

-6. Project Chairs, Maintainers, and Technical Steering Committees
+Technical Steering Committees

+The PGB shall form a Technical Steering Committee(or TSC) by a resolution of the PGB.
+A Project's TSC members shall be composed of the persons, selected in the manner, and chaired by such person as is provided by that resolution.
+The PGB must create and publish process documentation, outlining the requirements for joining and voting in the project's TSC.
+The TSC shall have the duties to advise the PGB and such others as are specified by the PGB, so long as consistent with these Rules and OASIS policies.
+The following activities may not be delegated by the PGB, although it may consult with the TSC regarding them at the PGB's option: election or termination of PGB Chairs, approval of any Releases, Group Releases, Project Specification Drafts, Project Specifications, and approval of Candidate OASIS Standards or external submissions.
+TSC members must have agreed to the Contributor License Agreement (CLA) as recorded by OASIS .
+A list of TSC members shall be maintained and posted at the general information web page designated by OASIS for the Project.
+An individual may resign from TSC membership at any time, by notifying the Open Project Administrator and the Chair(s) in writing.

+Project Chairs and Maintainers

-6.1 The PGB shall select one or two of its members as Chairs by a Full Majority Vote, to coordinate and manage Project decision-making and logistics.
+7.1 The PGB shall select one or two of its members as Chairs by a Full Majority Vote, to coordinate and manage Project decision-making and logistics.
 The PGB may remove a Chair at any time by a Full Majority Vote.
 The Chair(s) of the Project shall: